 Look for job vacancies at:

+Career development may involve moving away from providing advice, at least for some of the time.
 Promotion is often linked with taking on additional or different responsibilities, such as:

+If you enjoy client work, you may decide to undertake further training in counselling.
 Alternatively, you could take professional or academic qualifications that allow you to work in related areas such as law or social care.